KCRG-TV: Subchannel history

 As of June 15, 2008, KCRG launched a second digital subchannel called "KCRG 9.2", which originally aired a wheel schedule of local news, weather and features.
 The remainder of the screen had a news ticker, current weather conditions, rotating weather images and program listings.
 Over time, syndicated and locally produced programs were added, culminating in the addition of MyNetworkTV to the subchannels in October 2011, one month after KWKB dropped the service and became a sole CW affiliate.
-However, MyNetworkTV's programming runs as a late-night offering on 9.2, airing from 12:05 to 2:05 a.m., five hours later than its usual prime time slot.
+However, MyNetworkTV's programming runs as a late-night offering on 9.2, airing from midnight to 2 a.m., five hours later than its usual prime time slot.
 Subchannel 9.2 is also used to air ABC network programming preempted on the main signal for breaking news coverage; a prime example was during the Great Iowa Flood of June 2008, when 9.2 carried ABC's coverage of the NBA Finals while 9.1 provided full coverage of the disaster.

 The schedule of 9.2 prominently features live and taped local sports coverage, including regular season and state championship coverage of volleyball, wrestling, soccer, baseball, football, and basketball (the latter two sports are broadcast on Friday evenings).
 Also featured are coverage of the Dubuque Fighting Saints (USHL hockey), Cedar Rapids Kernels (Midwest League baseball), and University of Northern Iowa athletics.
 Ancillary sports programming includes the discussion show On Iowa Live and the Zach Johnson Foundation pro-am golf tournament.